rust-embedded/discovery/microbit/src/06-serial-communication/README.md

 So what's this [*serial communication*][ASC]?
 It's an *asynchronous* communication protocol where two devices exchange data *serially*, as in one bit at a time, using two data lines (plus a common ground).
 The protocol is asynchronous in the sense that neither of the shared lines carries a clock signal.
-Instead both parties must agree on how fast data will be sent along the wire *before* the communication occurs.
+Instead, both parties must agree on how fast data will be sent along the wire *before* the communication occurs.
 This protocol allows *duplex* communication as data can be sent from A to B and from B to A simultaneously.

 We'll be using this protocol to exchange data between the microcontroller and your computer.
-Now you might asking yourself why exactly we aren't using RTT for this like we did before.
-RTT is a protocol that is meant to be used soley for debugging.
+Now you might be asking yourself why exactly we aren't using RTT for this like we did before.
+RTT is a protocol that is meant to be used solely for debugging.
 You will most definitely not be able to find a device that actually uses RTT to communicate with some other device in production.
 However, serial communication is used quite often.
 For example some GPS receivers send the positioning information they receive via serial communication.